 An SOA is generated monthly and sent to taxpayers who have a debt on account types administered by the department or by another government agency contract.
 If the taxpayer disagrees with the SOA balance, they may submit an objection within 30 days of when the SOA was sent.
-An SOA objection indicator is created on the account and removed when the balance is resolved, a payment plan is created, or the account moves to the next level in the appeal process.
+An SOA objection request is created within a case and removed when the balance is resolved, a payment plan is created, or the account moves to the next level in the appeal process.

-Since most SOA's are generated primarily through the main tax types listed below, only the SOA objections received for the following tax types are reported on.
+Since most SOAs are generated primarily through the main tax types listed below, only the SOA objection requests received for the following tax types are reported on.

-FY 2014 - Individual Income Tax
+FY 2015 - Individual Income Tax

-Out of the total SOA's mailed, only 0.5% had an SOA objection indicator created.
+Out of the total SOAs mailed, only 1% had an SOA objection request created.